RMPR/rmpr.github.io/_posts/2020-9-22-Internationalization-with-Doom-emacs.md

-(mainly French, English and Spanish), and changing keyboard layouts is very painful for the brain, and everybody knows that the QWERTY layout is superior for Vim, even [Theprimeagen](https://youtu.be/tCktGgPQ3D0?t=1435) (yes this was an actual talk at the Vimconf 2020) says so, but I absolutedly hate the international US Layout.
+(mainly French, English and Spanish), and changing keyboard layouts is very painful for the brain, and everybody knows that the QWERTY layout is superior for Vim, even [Theprimeagen](https://youtu.be/tCktGgPQ3D0?t=1435) (yes this was an actual talk at the Vimconf 2020) says so, but I absolutely hate the international US Layout.

 That said, I obviously directly wanted to include this in my org-mode workflow with Doom Emacs, don't ask me why I use both (Neo)vim